freenas/freenas-docs/userguide/storage.rst

    arrays.

-Once the desired layout is configured, click :guilabel:`Save`.
+Once the desired layout is configured, click :guilabel:`Create`.
 A pop-up warning servers as a reminder that all disk contents will be erased.
-Check the :guilabel:`Confirm` box then click :guilabel:`Ok` to create the pool.
+Enable the :guilabel:`Confirm` option then click :guilabel:`Ok` to create the pool.

 .. note:: To instead preserve existing data, click the